 The more sophisticated the modulation type, the higher the RSSI and SNR you need to decode it.
 Said backwards (for clarity), the less sophisticated the modulation type, the lower the RSSI and SNR you need to decode it.
-BPSK and QPSK are the two lowest-order modulation types in use in WiFi, and they are more easily decoded.
-16QAM (used with the 24M legacy data rate) is more difficult to decode, and therefore requires higher SNR to do so.
+BPSK and QPSK are the two lowest-order modulation types in use in WiFi, and they are more easily decoded, which raises airtime consumption at longer range.

 See the AP radio sensitivity chart below.
 Whether you’re talking about a client or AP, lower orders of modulation can be decoded at less RSSI and SNR.